RTEMS/rtems-docs/c_user/glossary.rst

 :dfn:`operating system`
     The software which controls all
-    the computer’s resources and provides the base upon which application programs can be written.
+    the computer's resources and provides the base upon which application programs can be written.

 :dfn:`overhead`